djipco/windows-kiosk-memento/README.md

 ## Language

 If your project will travel to various parts of the world, it's probably safer to set the dedicated account to use English as its language.
 This will make it easier for a majoritu of people to help you troubleshoot the project if the need arises.
+You can do that in the **Time & Language** section of the settings.

 ## Task Scheduler